leonbaraza/Express-Blog/README.md

 - The structure of a full stack application
 - How to setup database hooks

-## Additional in future
-A blog API
+## API Routes
+Definition

+1. GET /todos
+Gets all records from the database